UIA Mutual

-UIA (Insurance) Limited is a mutual insurance company in the United Kingdom, providing general insurance products to members of the trade union movement and other not-for-profit organisations.
-It is a member of the Association of British Insurers and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.
-UIA (Insurance Services) Limited is a wholly owned subsidiary, authorised and regulated by the Financial Conduct Authority.
+UIA Mutual was a mutual insurance company in the United Kingdom, providing general insurance products to members of the trade union movement and other not-for-profit organisations.
+It was a member of the Association of British Insurers, authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.
+UIA (Insurance Services) Limited was a wholly owned subsidiary, authorised and regulated by the Financial Conduct Authority.

-Headquartered in Stevenage, as at 2020, UIA Mutual had 96,210 members, 159 employees and assets of £60,369,000.
+Prior to its closure, it was headquartered in Stevenage and as of 2020, had 96,210 members, 159 employees and assets of £60 million.

 In 2022, UIA Mutual ceased writing new business and renewals, which are now offered under the UIA brand by Manchester-based broker Uinsure Limited.

 Origins

 The Poor Law (and Local Government) Officers' Mutual Guarantee Association was founded by the National Poor Law Officers' Association in 1890 and registered under the Industrial and Provident Societies Act 1876.
 The National Association of Local Government Officers' Provident Society transferred engagements to the Poor Law and Local Government Officers' Mutual Guarantee Association, which became the National and Local Government Officers' Association Mutual Insurance Association (Logomia) in 1926.
 This was shortened to NALGO Insurance Association (NIA) in 1969.

-The present name was adopted in 1993, on the merger of the National and Local Government Officers' Association (NALGO) with the National Union of Public Employees (NUPE) and Confederation of Health Service Employees (COHSE) to form UNISON (the name UNISON had previously been registered by another provider of insurance and financial services).
+The UIA name was adopted in 1993, on the merger of the National and Local Government Officers' Association (NALGO) with the National Union of Public Employees (NUPE) and Confederation of Health Service Employees (COHSE) to form UNISON (the name UNISON had previously been registered by another provider of insurance and financial services).

 To help make its long standing relationship with the trades union movement clear, UIA registered Union Insurance Association as a trading name in 2015 and, to emphasise the mutual, customer-focused nature of the business, it rebranded as UIA Mutual in 2016.
 The Together Mutual Insurance brand was launched in 2013, to offer products to like-minded members of the general public, largely through digital routes.